imbenrabi/placer-ai-ex/README.md

 ## Features

-- trpc server
+- trpc-ts-node server
-- trpc react client
+- trpc-ts-react-NextUI client

+## Features

+- data fetching and filtering
+- data visualization in a table
 - debouncing free text requests
-- NextUI as design system

 ## Roadmap -> (what would I improve)

 - server requests caching mechanism
 - better tests coverage (adding more component tests and e2e)
-- sorting
+- data sorting
+- adding additional params to interact with -> then adding charts